QuentinRa/blog.quentinra.dev/tools-and-frameworks/projects/modeling/uml/diagrams/class/index.md

 #### Constraints on associations

-It's possible to add constraints on associations, such as two associations being mutually exclusive <small>(e.g. can't have both)</small>.
+It's possible to add constraints to associations, such as two associations being mutually exclusive <small>(e.g. can't have both)</small>.

-Link two associations or more with a dotted line and add constraints on it that will be applied on all linked associations.
+Link two associations or more with a dotted line and add constraints on it that will be applied to all linked associations.

 * **Inclusion** `{IN}/{SUBSET}/{I}`: either all associations exist or none
 * **Exclusion** `{X}`: only one may exist